 You’ve settled into your new home in Japan and your Japanese language lessons have started, so it’s time to get down to business and start studying hard.
 Of course your school and your home are the most obvious places to study, but where do you go if you want a change of scenery?
-We’ve put together a list of our favourite study spots in Japan.
+We’ve put together a list of our favorite study spots in Japan.

 Cafes